-Each week the student success team will assess the student body.
-The success coach will suggest resources or specific assistance, when needed.
+Student persistence is monitored weekly.
+In cases where a student falls behind, the success coach will suggest helpful resources or specific assistance.
 When a student displays repeated examples of deficient performance (failing test grades or assignments in multiple lessons), the student is expected to use the suggested resources and make improvements.